 |Risk Level: Low||Difficulty Level: Easy|

-If your hard drive is not detected on either the device manager or the disk management, you just need to uninstall and update the Seagate drive driver and try again.
-Here are the detailed steps.
+If your hard drive is not detected in Device Manager or Disk Management, you need to uninstall and update the Seagate drive driver and try again.
+Here are the detailed steps to do so:

 Step 1.
 Connect the not working Seagate external hard disk to PC.

 Step 2.
 Type device manager in the search box and click "Device Manager" on the menu.